ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

   ->
   httpd::xclacks{"x-clacks":}
 ```
-This will add a directive on the `/var/www/html` directory (support for other document roots could be added at a later point).
+This will add a directive on the `/var/www/html` directory.
 The directive looks like this on Ubuntu:
 ```
 <Directory "/var/www/html/">